Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/README.md

 **Why this paper matters:**

-Provides the BROJA measure — a specific algorithm for computing PID that has desirable properties (uniqueness, consistency).
+Provides the BROJA measure, a specific algorithm for computing PID that has desirable properties (uniqueness, consistency).
 Different PID measures exist; BROJA is well-studied and recommended.

 **Relevance to EXP 025:**